 The LOKtracer is a light weight and handheld sniffing Hydrogen Leak Detector.
 This low cost device has a sensitivity near 10 ppm, making leak detection in the field and in industry environments easy and accurate.
 The rechargeable battery can power the leak detector for up to 12 hours.
-With the progressive light display and indicator beeping, even a brand new user can use the LOKtracer Leak Detector without problems.
+The TLD.500 has a progressive light display indicating a leak, while the TLD.1000 offers a quantitative reading in ppm.

 How the LOKtracer Hydrogen Leak Detector Works

 The LOKtracer uses a hydrogen sensing chip that is activated in the presence of hydrogen.
 The hydrogen sensing chip is so sensitive, it can sense the trace amounts of hydrogen in an exhale of breath when place near the mouth.
-Leaks are found by flowing a 5% Hydrogen 95% Nitrogen gas mixture, Hydrogen Tracer Gas, through the piping or equipment of interest.
-The Sniffer head of the Hydrogen Leak Detector is placed along the piping.
+Leaks are found by using a a 5% Hydrogen 95% Nitrogen tracer gas mixture.
+The sniffer tip of the Hydrogen Leak Detector is placed along the piping.
 When a leak is present the Hydrogen Tracer Gas will escape and LOKtracer will react.
 When a leak is detected the Hydrogen Leak Detector will increase its beeping and amount of lights on the panel as more Hydrogen is detected.
 This process works even for buried or covered equipment as long as it is permeable to gas.

 Hydrogen Leak Detection Applications: